bdnorris/DES-340/exercises/exercise01.md

 Heading tags wrap some text, so they need to be closed at the end.
 Only a few "self-closing" tags like `<img>` would not have this.
 Most of the time, you need to close your tags using the opening tag with a `/` in front.

+Now that our name has a tag around it, we can refer to it as an **"element"**.

 ### Step 4: Add an E-mail link

 Links are a key feature of the Web and are the key component of the idea of [Hypertext](https://en.wikipedia.org/wiki/Hypertext), the "HT" in "HTML".